Haiyun314/Study_Notes/RL/RL_Applications/RL_application.md

 ## RL and combinatorial optimization
 ### Background
-Traveling Salesman Problem (TSP): Find the shortest route that visits all cities once and returns to the start.
+- Traveling Salesman Problem (TSP): Find the shortest route that visits all cities once and returns to the start.

-Job Shop Scheduling Problem (JSSP): Assign jobs to machines in a sequence that minimizes total completion time or delays.
+- Job Shop Scheduling Problem (JSSP): Assign jobs to machines in a sequence that minimizes total completion time or delays.

-Chip Design: Optimize the placement and routing of components on a chip to reduce area, power use, and signal delays.
+- Chip Design: Optimize the placement and routing of components on a chip to reduce area, power use, and signal delays.

-Unit Commitment (UC): Decide which power units to turn on/off over time to meet demand at minimal cost while satisfying operational constraints.
+- Unit Commitment (UC): Decide which power units to turn on/off over time to meet demand at minimal cost while satisfying operational constraints.

 definition:
 <img src='./images/Screenshot 2025-05-12 at 07.38.30.png' width= '500'/>

-traditional solutions :
+Traditional Solutions :
-Brute-force search: Tries all possible solutions; complexity is very slow for large
+- Brute-force search: Examines all possible solutions; accurate but extremely slow for large problems due to factorial complexity.

-Dynamic programming: Breaks problems into subproblems; faster by reusing results.
+- Dynamic programming: Solves problems by breaking them into overlapping subproblems; more efficient by storing and reusing results.

-Branch and bound: Systematically explores solution space, pruning unpromising paths to reduce computation.
+- Branch and bound: Explores the solution space selectively, pruning branches that can't yield better results to save computation.

-evaluation algorithms:
-pros: accurate solution, cons: height time and space complexity
+- Evolutionary algorithms: Use mechanisms like selection, mutation, and crossover to evolve solutions over time; good for complex, non-linear problems.

+- Pros: Can find accurate or near-optimal solutions.

+- Cons: Often require high computational time and memory.

 ### RL solution
 TSP